dwyl/learn-flutter/Flutter_TDD_Architecture_Course_notes.md

 #### 2. Entities & Use Cases
 > Video:https://www.youtube.com/watch?v=lPkWX8xFthE&list=PLB6lc7nQ1n4iYGE_khpXRdJkJEp9WOech&index=2

-In the `second tutorial` we start by adding the packages of the dependencies that will be needed to build the application.
+In the `second tutorial` we start by adding the packages of the dependencies to the `pubspec.yaml` file, that will be needed to build the application.

 ````
 dependencies: